 We wear clothes for warmth, for decency, for protection and also for display.
 The need to differentiate ourselves depends on our personality.
 Some women use dress as a means of providing a sexual come-on (a form of invitation).
-Women tend to display their bodies to the full extent allowed by the definition of decency in the society they live in.
+Women can display their bodies to the full extent allowed by the definition of decency in the society they live in.
 So Western women wear low-cut blouses that accentuate their cleavage and push-up bras that make their breasts look bigger.
 Men don’t display themselves in this way.

 A man’s erection communicates his desire for penetrative sex.
 A woman doesn’t have any obvious evidence of her arousal so she needs to substitute behaviours.
-Prostitutes and sexually experienced women provide come-ons which a man interprets (according to male sexual behaviours) as an sign that a woman is aroused and actively seeking vaginal stimulation.
+Prostitutes and sexually experienced women provide sexual come-ons which a man interprets (according to male sexual behaviours) as a sign that a woman is aroused and actively seeking vaginal stimulation.

 Confusingly, for men, the women who are shouting loudest about female orgasm are the ones who have no idea how it is achieved.
 But because they are essentially reflecting male fantasies, their claims are very persuasive.
 This is very natural.
 But men need to differentiate between what women say and what they actually do.
 The real issue for men is whether a woman is enthusiastic about investing in a sexual relationship over the longer term.